-- Karai [辛い] means hot and not spicy;
+- Karai [辛い] means spicy and not expensive;

-- Ningen [人間] means human and not anyone;
+- Ningen [人間] means human and not nobody;

 I'll leave a funny video below that talks more about this subject:

 There are many false cognates of English words in the Japanese language.
-Fortunately, many English words are known by our language, or most of them derive from English.
-So before we finish this article, let's leave a list of Japanese cognates of words derived from English.
+Fortunately, many English words are known to our language, or most derive from English.
+So before we end this article let's leave a list of Japanese cognates of English-derived words.

-Imeeji [イメージ] in Japanese it does not refer to the image as some think, but to an impression, mental image, idea or simply imagining.
-To speak of a literal image we use the ideograms [像] and [絵].
+Imeeji [イメージ] in Japanese does not refer to an image as some think, but to an impression, mental image, idea or simply imagining.
+To talk about a literal image we use the characters [像] and [絵].

-Aidoru [アイドル] derives from the word Idol, but is commonly used to refer to young artists who sing and dance in bands and on TV as if they were actresses or POP idols.
+Aidoru [アイドル] derives from the word Idol, but is commonly used to refer to young artists who sing and dance in bands and on TV as if they were actresses or a POP idol.

-Haafu [ハーフ] comes from English Half which means half, but in Japanese it refers to people of mixed nationality.
-To talk about half in English we use hanbun [半分] or other words derived from the ideogram han [半].
+Haafu [ハーフ] comes from the English Half which means half, but in Japanese it refers to mixed-race people of dual nationality.
+To talk about half in English we use hanbun [半分] or other words derived from the ideogram huh [半].